achristen/Meteobike/readme.md

 ![IMG_dht22wiring](IMG_dht22wiring.jpg)

 Double check if the connection is correct.
+A wrong connection could damage the Ssensor and or the Raspberry Pi Zero.
 Then reconnect the power cable to the Raspberry Pi Zero.
-The Raspberry Pi Zero restarts, and the green light flashes.
+The Raspberry Pi Zero restarts, and its green light flashes.

-Once started, test the DHT 22 Sensor with the following commands in Python.
+Once started, the DHT 22 Sensor can be polled with the following commands in Python.
 First start the Phython environment for Python 2.7 in interactive mode.
 In Python, enter

     >>> import Adafruit_DHT
     >>> humidity, temperature = Adafruit_DHT.read_retry(Adafruit_DHT.DHT22,4)
     >>> print temperature, humidity

 This will display the currently measured values.
+The system measured temperature and humidity every two seconds.

 Next, as an exercise you can calculate the vapour pressure using the Clausius-Clapeyron equation.
-First calculate the saturation vapour pressure in kPa, then convert RH to vapour pressure.
-Note that temperature needs to be entered in Kelvins.
+First calculate the saturation vapour pressure in kPa, then convert the relative humidity to vapour pressure.
+Note that temperature needs to be converted to Kelvins first.

     >>> import numpy
     >>> saturation_vappress = 0.6113 * numpy.exp((2501000.0/461.5)*((1.0/273.15)-(1.0/(temperature+273.15))))
     >>> vappress=(humidity/100.0)*saturation_vappress
     >>> print vappress

+Can you also calculate the dewpoint temperature?

 ## Installing the GPS Module

-The Adafruit Ultimate GPS is a 66 channel GS that can accurately determine location, speed and altitude.
+The Adafruit Ultimate GPS is a 66 channel Global Positioning System using satellites to accurately determine your location, speed and altitude.
 It digitally communicates with the Raspberry Pi Zero W over four cables:

 ![IMG_gps](IMG_gps.jpg)

-To enable communication with the Raspberry Pi Zero W, start the Raspberry's console and type
+To enable communication with the Raspberry Pi Zero W, start the Raspberry's console and type:

     $ sudo apt-get install gpsd gpsd-clients python-gps
     $ sudo systemctl stop serial-getty@ttyS0.service
     $ sudo systemctl disable serial-getty@ttyS0.service